alexalemi/blog.alexalemi.com/a-degree-of-certainty.md

 ## Approximate Calculation

 While this mapping seems interesting, no one can compute $\arccos \sqrt p$ in their head.
-Fortunately, as we show below in <a href="#app-taylor">Appendix A</a>, near the middle the map is linear and near the edges it looks like a square root, so if we want an accurate and easy to calculate on pencil and paper version of the mapping, we can split our probabilities into three regions, below 0.25, between 0.25 and 0.75, and above 0.75.
+Fortunately, as we show below in <a href="#app-taylor">Appendix A</a>, near the middle the map is linear and near the edges it looks like a square root, so if we want an accurate, easy to calculate, pencil and paper version of the mapping, we can split our probabilities into three regions, below 0.25, between 0.25 and 0.75, and above 0.75.

 Since we have that $180/\pi \approx 60$ if we want to estimate the degrees off of even, for a given probability near 50%, in our head we can use:
 $$ \Delta\theta(p) \sim 60 \Delta p, $$